DBProductions/angularjs-starter-app/README.md

     $ karma start config/karma.conf.js

-It is also defined as Grunt task.
+It is also configured as Grunt task.

     $ grunt karma